ramanmaliks/ArrayList-in-Spring-Boot/Readme.md

 # Requirement
 ## Create a Array List that on startup of Application get loaded with database.
 ## Problem to be solved using Array List

-1. Real Time Queries On List of Employees
+# Real Time Queries On List of Employees
+1. CRUD Operations CREATE , READ, UPDATE, DELETE ON EMPLOYEES IN ARRAY LIST
 2. How many Male and female employees are there in the organization?
 3. Print the name of all departments in the organization?
 4. What is the average age of male and female employees